JannikaSchaefer/Syssifoss/README.md

 Input data should be forest inventory data on a single tree level including tree positions, species, height, crown diameter, crown base height and diameter at breast height (DBH).
 One example input file is provided (`ForestInventoryData.csv`).

-Single tree point clouds can be real tree point clouds, i.e., point clouds of single trees extracted from real laser scanning data, or simplified tree models, i.e., point clouds in form of cylindrical stems and ellipsoidal crowns.
+Single tree point clouds can be real tree point clouds, i.e., point clouds of single trees extracted from real laser scanning data, or simplified tree models, i.e., point clouds in form of cylindrical stems and spheroidal crowns.

 Real single tree point clouds can be downloaded from pytreedb (https://pytreedb.geog.uni-heidelberg.de/).
 You can preselect the source of the tree point clouds (ALS, ULS, TLS), the canopy condition (leaf-on, leaf-off) and the quality of the tree point cloud segmentation (q1-q6).